Since the late 1980s, electrical engineers and computer scientists have been engaged in a battle against the laws of physics and information theory.

 Another constraint of mmWave is that it doesn’t penetrate buildings.
 The 24+ GHz mmWave frequencies are so high that they’re blocked not just by drywall, but even by glass.
 That’s a huge downside: outdoor 5G networks won’t work indoors unless the building has a signal booster.

-To address this problem, carriers are developing 5G “small cells” and distributed antenna systems that would allow mmWave 5G service inside buildings, with the first trial deployments happening in stadiums today.
+To address this problem, carriers have developed 5G “small cells” and 5G distributed antenna systems that would allow mmWave 5G service inside buildings, with the first trial deployments happening in stadiums today.

 The second factor in our Shannon’s Law equation, the number of antennas, is perhaps a little misleading: more antennas alone does not mean faster data rates.
 The antennas must be configured to enable “spatial multiplexing” – which increases the number of physical streams of signal that can be sent between a tower and its users.